Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Which was why the Clan’s engineer corps was busy diverting a nearby river to *flood* them out.

 Champion Fiin was a smart one, and he left Garl to do his job without lookin’ over the older male’s shoulder.
 Garl approved of that: Good leaders knew the art of delegation, and Fiin was a good leader.
-In some ways---never say it out loud---for this moment in Stoneback’s history, he was maybe even a slightly better leader than Daar, who’d played the game of Champions extremely well but definitely was happiest when he was bein’ the Clan’s stud-prime.
+In some ways - never say it out loud - for this moment in Stoneback’s history, he was maybe even a slightly better leader than Daar, who’d played the game of Champions extremely well but definitely was happiest when he was bein’ the Clan’s stud-prime.

 Well…hard to blame ‘em, really.